 - BirdsEye Select OS 1:25000 maps for days when I’m going on a splurge – Obviously these cost £20 for a 1500 square kilometre block, but you can have as many different blocks as you want, and once the credits are paid for they stay on your account for a year or so, hence there’s no urgency to spend it all at once.

 Of the two, my personal preference is the BirdsEye Select maps, mainly because I find the colour scheme more relaxing on the eye, especially when I’m going to be using the GPS all day.
-However, Freizeitkarte has two distinct advantages over BirdsEye Select :
+However, Freizeitkarte has three distinct advantages over BirdsEye Select :

 - It is totally free